-Figure 3: Demand strength kinetics (DS) of vegetative and reproductive organs in calendula Throughout Its Cycle.
-This figure shows how resource demand varies among different organs, such as stems, leaves, and flowers, from the beginning to the end of the plant's life cycle.
+Figure 3: Sink strength kinetics (SS) of vegetative and reproductive organs in calendula across its cycle.
+This figure shows how the sink strength varies among the plant organs, such as stems, leaves, and flowers, from the beginning to the end of the plant's life cycle.
 Please click here to view a larger version of this figure.

-Figure 4: Kinetics of demand activity (DA) in vegetative and reproductive organs of calendula throughout Its Cycle.
+Figure 4: Kinetics of sink activity (SA) in vegetative and reproductive organs of calendula along its cycle.
 The figure illustrates how the level of activity associated with resource demand changes over time for different plant parts, such as stems, leaves, and flowers.
-It reflects the plant's shifting demands from early growth stages through to maturity and reproductive development.
+It reflects the plant's shifting sinks from early growth stages to maturity and reproductive development.
 Please click here to view a larger version of this figure.

 Figure 5: Total flavonoid concentration (mg/g of dry matter) during the floral development of calendula.
-The figure includes the measurement of the amount of flavonoids present in the dry matter of marigold flowers at different stages of their development.
-This metric helps to understand how the flavonoid content evolves as the flowers mature.
-Results were the means were compared by Tukey's HSD test (p > 0.05) n=5.
+The figure shows the amounts of flavonoids present in the dry matter of marigold flowers at different the development stages.
+This metric helps to learn how the flavonoid content evolves as flowers mature.
+Results are the means compared by the Tukey's HSD test (p > 0.05) n=5.
 Bars represent standard error.
 Different letters indicate significant differences.
 Please click here to view a larger version of this figure.

 Table 1: Sequence of floral development events in calendula.
-This table helps to understand the progression of floral development in calendula, describing the stages from the initial bud formation to full bloom and fruit (achene) development. *Results were shown as mean ± standard error (n = 5).
-Different letters indicate significant differences.
+This table helps to understand the progression of floral development in calendula, describing the stages from the initial bud formation to full bloom and fruit (achene) development. *Results are shown as mean ± standard error (n = 5).
+There were significant differences between treatments according to the analysis of variance (p ≤ 0.05).The different different letters indicate significant differences between the Tukey means test ( α = 0.05, n = 5).
+ND:Not detected..
 Please click here to download this Table.

 Table 2: Total flavonoid content in calendula flower heads throughout floral development.
 This table shows how the flavonoid concentration varies from the initial bud formation to full bloom and fruit (achene) development.
-The data highlights fluctuations in flavonoid content throughout floral development, helping to identify the optimal stages for harvesting and maximizing flavonoid content.
+The data highlights the optimal stages for harvesting and maximizing flavonoid content.
 Flavonoid production (g/plant) = [Dry weight of floral organ (g/plant) × Flavonoid concentration (mg/g) Please click here to download this Table.

 Discussion

-When comparing the two types of flowers within the flower head, ligulate and tubular (Figure 5), it was found that ligulate flowers contain a lower concentration of flavonoids than tubular flowers, with a difference ranging from 11% to 53%.
-This indicates that tubular flowers accumulate more flavonoids than ligulate flowers due to the former having more biomass and a higher concentration of these compounds.
+Two types of flowers, ligulate and tubular (Figure 5).
+We found that ligulate flowers contain a lower concentration of flavonoids than tubular flowers, with differences ranging from 11% to 53%.
+This indicates that tubular flowers accumulate more flavonoids than ligulate flowers, because the tubular flowers have more biomass and a higher concentration of these compounds.

-Among the stages of floral development, the concentration of flavonoids in ligulate flowers tended to remain constant, except in stages ten and thirteen, where significant decreases were observed.
-In contrast, tubular flowers showed a continuous decline in flavonoid concentration throughout floral development, with wilted flower heads containing only about half the flavonoids found in buds with united sepals.
-These differences in flavonoid concentration across floral development stages suggest that flavonoid synthesis occurs in the developing flower head, especially in stage eleven (mature flower head), possibly as a defense against herbivores18,19.
-If the accumulation in the flower head were a result of importation from other organs (i.e., if synthesized elsewhere), it is likely that the flower head would continue to accumulate flavonoids during fruit formation, as seeds require more metabolites than flowers.
-Differences in quercetin content between stages in guava (Psidium guajava) were found, with higher levels in floral buds than in fruits20.
+When floral stages of l development were compared, it was found that the flavonoids concentration in ligulate flowers tended to remain constant, except at stages 10 and 13 in which, significant decreases were observed.
+In contrast, tubular flowers showed a continuous decline in flavonoid concentration throughout floral development, so that wilted flower heads barely had half the flavonoids found in younger flower buds with united sepals.
+These differences in flavonoid concentration across floral development stages suggest that maximum flavonoid synthesis occurs in stage eleven (mature flower head), possibly as a defense against herbivores18,19.
+If flavonoid accumulation in the flower head were a result of importation from other organs (i.e., if synthesized elsewhere),probably the flower head could be accumulating flavonoids during fruit formation, as seeds require more metabolites than flowers.
+Differences in quercetin content between reproductive stages were found in guava (Psidium guajava), where flower buds had higher levels than the fruits20.